-Telemetry is the transparent and ethical collection of usage data.
+Telemetry is the explicit and ethical collection of operation data.
 By default, telemetry is not available in Eclipse Che, but there is an abstract API that allows enabling telemetry using the plug-in mechanism.
 This approach is used in the Eclipse Che hosted by Red Hat service where telemetry is enabled for every workspace.

 This documentation includes a guide describing how to make your own telemetry client for Eclipse Che, followed by an overview of the Eclipse Che Woopra Telemetry Plugin.